-Every five years, Historic Albany Foundation issues an Endangered List for the City of Albany to raise awareness and guide Historic Albany’s advocacy efforts.
-The Endangered List draws attention to buildings, properties, and landmarks that suffer from vacancy and disinvestment or inappropriate development pressure, and are often potential targets for emergency demolition.
+Begun in 2000 and issued every five years, Historic Albany Foundation designates an Endangered List for the City of Albany to raise awareness and guide our advocacy efforts.
+The Endangered List draws attention to buildings, properties, and landmarks that suffer from vacancy, disinvestment or inappropriate development pressure, and are often potential targets for emergency demolition.
 The Endangered List raises public awareness for threatened assets and generates efforts to find a solution for these challenges on a larger scale.

 The 2015 Endangered List identifies four themes and two individual resources that are at risk.
 These examples of each theme can be found throughout the City and are representative of a larger problem throughout New York and the United States.
 We have listed themes this year to highlight reoccurring issues that Historic Albany sees in our advocacy efforts and draw attention to all properties that fall within these categories.
 This list is a tool for education and advocacy for Historic Albany to preserve and protect Albany’s architecture.
 In some cases, steps are currently being taken toward planning or investment in these resources, but there is much to be done and we cannot do it alone.
 To save these endangered buildings, we need the support of many, from neighborhood stakeholders to government agencies.
 Existing partnerships must be more effective in finding and implementing creative solutions that will result in the restoration, rehabilitation, and most importantly, reuse of our endangered historic resources.